-Like doulas, laws regarding what a midwife can do vary by state.
-According to the International Confederation of Midwives, a midwife must be registered or licensed by a program that is recognized in the country they practice in.
+Like doulas, laws regarding what a midwife vary by state.
+According to the International Confederation of Midwives, a midwife must be registered or licensed by a program recognized in the country they practice in.

 Since the two professions both offer benefits to expectant moms, you can have both a midwife and a doula to help you during the birthing process.

 If you’re having a home birth, you’ll want to at least have a midwife, as their medical training and expertise is crucial, should problems arise.
-Also, doulas can’t prescribe painkillers, nor order an epidural, so if you want to keep such options open, having a midwife there will give you more flexibility.
+Midwives can anticipate problems and do continual assessment on the mother and baby.